 Whiplash causes headaches because the muscles, tendons and nerves around the neck become inflamed and irritated.
 The tendons, and nerves connect your neck to your head.
-This could be why you get headaches after you have suffered whiplash in a car accident.
+This could be why you get head hurts after you have suffered whiplash in a car accident.
 The pain usually starts in your neck, then moves to your head.
-Headaches can last anywhere from 30 minutes to hours.
-The headaches are usually more painful than the neck pain suffered from whiplash.
+It may last anywhere from 30 minutes to hours.
+The head pain is usually more painful than the neck pain suffered from whiplash.

 Different types of headaches associated with car accidents

 Vascular occur when you have poor or abnormal cerebral circulation.
 Abnormal or poor cerebral circulation could last for months after a whiplash injury